 In recent years, the Company has made significant investments to take advantage of new technologies in the increasingly competitive telecommunications industry.
 Net Plant in service increased from \$36.8 million at the end of 1995 to \$105.2 million at September 30, 2000.
 This increase incorporates continued expansion of our operations from Virginia's northern Shenandoah Valley to other surrounding areas.
 In conjunction with our growing PCS service, we are expanding our presence in central Pennsylvania and will be operational by early 2001.
 Our business is changing; as the PCS business grows, it is becoming a more significant portion of our total revenue.
 In the calendar year 1995, Telephone revenue was 60% of the total revenue, mobile revenue, consisting primarily of cellular and tower rental revenue was 23% of total revenue, and PCS was 0% of total revenue.
-For the nine months ended September 30, 2000, Telephone revenue was 30% of total revenue, mobile revenue was 28% of total revenue and PCS revenue had grown to nearly 24% of total revenue.
+For the nine months ended September 30, 2000, Telephone revenue was 32% of total revenue, mobile revenue was 29% of total revenue and PCS revenue had grown to nearly 21% of total revenue.
 This revenue shift will continue as the impact of the PCS expansion and growth is reflected in the Company's results.

 The Company's strategy is to continue the expansion of services and the geographic areas served.
 In late 1999, our PCS subsidiary executed an affiliate agreement with Sprint PCS and finished constructing and activated a CDMA network where our GSM network existed.
 Additionally, we converted our then GSM customer base to CDMA service.
 The agreement expands our PCS territory from an area serving a population of nearly 0.7 million, to an area serving a population of nearly 2.1 million potential customers.
-The additional areas are in the Altoona, Harrisburg, and York-Hanover Basic Trading Areas of Pennsylvania.
-The capital build out and initial operating losses associated with thisexpansion, which will require significant capital resources, are consistent with the strategy to take advantage of new technologies and expand our service areas.
-Losses in the PCS operation are expected to continue and also increase, particularly in the fourth quarter of 2000 and in the first part of 2001, when the additional network facilities are anticipated to commence operations.
-Additionally, incremental selling, marketing and administrative costs are being incurred to support the expansion of the PCS network.

 ITEM 2.
-Management's Discussion and Analysis of Financial Condition and Results Operations (Continued)
+Management's Discussion and Analysis of Financial Condition and Results Operations